rubiksnu/rubiksnu.github.io/mbldpulse.md

 I have used the pulse meter in my [Microsoft Band](https://www.microsoft.com/microsoft-band) during my Rubik's Cube: Multiple blindfolded practice.

 I messed everything up in the [Euro 2016 Rubik's Cube: Multiple Blindfolded](https://www.worldcubeassociation.org/competitions/Euro2016/results/all#e333mbf_c) and got a DNF (3/8).
 I was a bit nervous and memorized things wrong, corrected it and got stresses up and in the end I even popped one of the cubes.
 I was wearing my Microsoft Band at the Euro so I got a nice graph of my pulse during the attempt and thought it would be funny to show it to others.
 I also showing some graphs from my practice.
 Some of them are not "full" attempts (not doing maximum numbers of cube I can do in an hour).
-This is "just for fun" and the measuring method of my pulse has questionable accuracy but I think the it is possible to read something valuable for some people from this.
+This is "just for fun" and the measuring method of my pulse has questionable accuracy but I think it is possible to read something valuable for some people from this.

 ### Attempt on 6 cubes
 ![](/Img/mbld/4.png)